 Management

-The Pearl Harbor National Memorial is one of more than 400 sites administered by the National Park Service.
-The NPS preserves the cultural, historic, and natural legacy of America for the education, enjoyment, and inspiration of this and future generations.
+The Pearl Harbor National Memorial is a vital part of the National Park Service (NPS), which oversees more than 400 sites across the United States.
+The NPS is dedicated to preserving the cultural, historical, and natural heritage of the country for the education, enjoyment, and inspiration of both current and future generations.

 Our Staff and Offices